K-Veschgini/jsonjet/README.md

-# Pipeline Processing Library
+# ResonanceDB

-Clean push-based data processing with chainable operators.
+A high-performance stream processing database with flow-based architecture for real-time data processing.

 ## Usage